-- 5.2.3 Whilst the area in the immediate vicinity of St Stephen's Church (mainly Woodman Lane) is more built up than in the back lanes of Home Lane and Lock's Lane. the prevailing rural character is maintained around the church by the detached properties and well treed gardens which are typical of the whole conservation area.
-The subdivision of the conservation area into separate "Character Areas" is therefore not appropriate in this particular location. - 5.3 Landmarks, focal points and views - 5.3.2 The roads in the village are narrow lanes most often bordered by high banks and hedges and this is a key characteristic of the conservation area.
+- 5.3.1 The conservation area's primary landmark building is St Stephen's Church in the centre of the village.
+The church sits on an elevated bank above the roads and surrounding buildings, allowing good views from the churchyard over the village to the surrounding area. - 5.3.2 The roads in the village are narrow lanes most often bordered by high banks and hedges and this is a key characteristic of the conservation area.
 This creates an enclosed feeling and restricts views within the village other than those of the church, which is notable in many views across rooftops and trees.
 In the more open areas of the village, especially at the outskirts, more views are possible over the surrounding farmland.
 The commanding views to the south and south west from Moor Court Lane allow the hilltop setting of the village to be fully appreciated.
 A few large open spaces, such as the fields between Home Lane and Locks Lane, also relieve the sense of enclosure and allow additional views across the village.
 Important views are shown on the Townscape Appraisal Map.